Definition of isotopes

 Isotopes may be defined as :

-(1) The atoms of an element which have the same number of protons and different number of neutrons are called Isotopes.
+(1) The atoms of an element that have the same number of protons and different numbers of neutrons are called Isotopes.

-(2) The atoms of an element which have the same atomic number but different atomic masses or mass numbers.
+(2) The atoms of an element that have the same atomic number but different atomic masses or mass numbers.

 Examples of isotopes